pypa/packaging.python.org/source/guides/index-mirrors-and-caches.rst

    :local:

-Mirroring or caching of PyPI can be used to speed up local package installation, allow offline work, handle corporate firewalls or just plain Internet flakiness.
+Mirroring or caching of PyPI (and other package indexes) can be used to speed up local package installation, allow offline work, work with corporate firewalls or handle just plain internet flakiness.

-Three options are available in this area:
+There are multiple classes of options in this area:

-1. pip provides local caching options,
+1. local/hosted caching of package indexes.

-2. devpi provides higher-level caching option, potentially shared amongst many users or machines, and
-3. bandersnatch provides a local complete mirror of all PyPI :term:`packages
-   <Distribution Package>`.
+2. local/hosted mirroring of a package index.
+A mirror is a (whole or partial) copy of a package index, which can be used in place of the original index.

+3. private package index with fall-through to public package indexes (for example, to mitigate dependency confusion attacks).

 Caching with pip